By Jay M. Pabian | Partner

 Our current tax system is structured so that we pay income tax on our earnings, investment income, and distributions from retirement plans.
 However, federal capital gains tax on an appreciated asset such as a home, business or stock is postponed until the asset is sold.
 Under current law, upon the death of an individual, the decedent’s assets get a so-called “Step Up in Basis” to the fair market value at death.
 When an asset is sold for the value at death, an asset’s increased value at death is not subject to income tax.

 Senator Chris Van Hollen, supported by Senators Cory Booker, Bernie Sanders, Sheldon Whitehouse and Elizabeth Warren, has introduced a bill called the “Sensible Taxation and Equity Promotion (STEP) Act, which, if passed, will eliminate the “Step Up in Basis” in most situations and result in deemed sales upon certain transfers.
-Specifically, the following transfers will trigger the realization of Capital Gains tax, subject to
+Specifically, the following transfers will trigger the realization of Capital Gains tax, subject to some exceptions:

 - Transfers at death, including transfers to trusts.